14 Aug Ancient Medicines Part 1: The First Five Months, From Quarantine

 During the 2020 Quarantine I was fortunate to work from home.
 Pre-COVID, the Cultural Team at the Squamish Lil’wat Cultural Centre had been planning an Ancient Medicines exhibit in 2021, so I was looking forward to developing content, but I was also wondering when I would have the time.
 When the decision was made to close the SLCC as a safety precaution to COVID-19, the time I was looking for was presented to me, as I could dedicate my working from home to this very exhibit.

 Staying home in the beginning was difficult; I had been used to commuting to work, going shopping in other towns,and going to the movies.
 Slowly, I began to enjoy staying home, gardening, and cooking.
-When I found out that the SLCC received a grant from Indigenous Tourism BC to support my research for the upcoming exhibit, it could not have been better timing.
+When I found out that the SLCC received a grant from Tourism Cares and Indigenous Tourism BC to support my research for the upcoming exhibit, it could not have been better timing.

 Even with this newfound time and funding, the process has not been easy.
 The Lil’wat Nation took safety measures very seriously, making it challenging to find a mentor for this exhibit, which was troubling.
 Ancient medicines are not a subject to go into lightly and all alone.
 It took a long time for me to pivot from my original plan, as I realized that I would have to lean into the virtual world to be my mentor.
 I included my nieces and nephews as much as I could in my process; they gave me company and my sisters a break.